Illinois Green Ribbon Schools

 school's sustainability work.

-The US Department of Education's Green Ribbon Schools Program (ED-GRS) recognizes schools, districts, and higher education institutions with active programs, actions, and dedication to sustainability.
+The Illinois Green Ribbon Schools Program recognizes schools, districts, and higher education institutions with active programs, actions, and dedication to sustainability.
 Working in partnership, the Illinois State Board of Education, the Illinois Board of Higher Education, and Illinois Green Alliance administer this program for Illinois.

 Every school in Illinois can start on the path